perrette/papers/docs/configuration.md

 * bibtex:            papers.bib (1 entries)
 ```

-The configuration file is global (unless `--local` is specified), so from now
+With `--global`, the configuration applies to the whole user account: any
-on, any `papers` command will know about these settings: no need to specify
+`papers` command, from any directory, will know about these settings.
+A
-bibtex file or files directory.
+fresh `papers install` without scope option is *local* to the current
+directory (see below); re-running `papers install` on an existing install
+keeps its scope, so `--local`/`--global` are only needed to be explicit.

 Running `papers install` again *updates* the existing configuration: options
 you pass change, everything else is kept.
 Pass `--reset` to discard the